BlockfreieOrg/kat_tutorial/README.md

 together with operators.
 Note the code is absent the error checking code and conditional code which tend to increase complexity.
-Formulating an operation as a Kleene algebraic expression allows it to be restructured algebraically.
+Formulating an operation as a Kleene algebraic expression allows for algebraically restructuring.
 That's to say also long as two expressions are algebraically equivalent they are (and do) the same things.
 Here are a few identities to get started.